Why study computer science at the University of Minnesota?

 The University of Minnesota is an outstanding place to further your computer science education.

-Over the last 50 years, the Computer Science & Engineering (CS&E) department has become a national force in education, research, and innovation.
+For over 50 years, the Department of Computer Science & Engineering (CS&E) has become a national force in education, research, and innovation.
 We have world-renowned programs and expertise in areas such as robotics, human-computer interaction, virtual reality, data science, and more.

 Currently, we have more than 500 graduate students associated with the department.